GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/constraints/index.md

 - Up to 3 conversions can be attributed to a given source (ad click or view event).
 - Noise is applied to reports in the form of a randomized response.
 The correct conversion count can be recovered via a [script](https://github.com/WICG/attribution-reporting-api/blob/main/noise_corrector.py).
 - Noise is applied with a 0.0024 (0.24%) probability in the current Chrome code.
-- Reports are sent with a delay of between 2 and 30 days; the exact mechanism for view and clicks vary.
+- Reports are sent with a delay of between 2 and 30 days; the exact mechanism for view and clicks varies.
 See details in [Report scheduling for event-level reports](https://docs.google.com/document/d/1BXchEk-UMgcr2fpjfXrQ3D8VhTR-COGYS1cwK_nyLfg/edit#heading=h.c5k14yezmbvl).

 ### View (`event` source)